tedoaba/KAIM-W11/README.md

 ### Results and Conclusion
 By combining data-driven insights from time series forecasting with portfolio optimization, we created a strategic asset allocation plan that maximizes returns while minimizing risk.
 This model provides GMF Investments with a solid foundation for making informed decisions, improving client portfolios, and adapting to future market conditions.

-### Visualizations
-1. **Historical and Forecasted Price Trends**: Visualized TSLA’s predicted price movements with confidence intervals.
-2. **Portfolio Performance**: Included cumulative return charts and a risk-return analysis for the optimized portfolio.
-3. **Sharpe Ratio Analysis**: Showed the risk-adjusted return of the portfolio, highlighting the benefits of optimized asset allocation.

 ### Usage
 To execute the project pipeline: